Take care of yourself

 - The popular Blogilates site offers a range of targeted body-sculpting videos and is promoting a 14-day quarantine workout plan.

 - Huron-Clinton Metroparks are open and offering unlimited fresh air.
-Before you leave the house, download scavenger hunts that can be completed from your car or the trail.
+Before you leave the house, download scavenger hunts that can be completed from your car or the trail — there are plenty of activities to do from home on that page as well.

-- Your mind, body and spirit will benefit when you take a break to flow through easy-to-learn poses with Pharmacy Education Specialist Karen Gessler during this 13-minute beginner's guide to yoga.
+- Your mind, body and spirit will benefit when you take a break to flow through easy-to-learn poses with Pharmacy Education Specialist Karen Gessler.
+Choose from a 13-minute beginner's guide to yoga, a 20-minute flow that connects breath to movement. or an 8-minute spinal stretch routine.

-- Wayne State's own Mort Harris Recreation and Fitness Center is offering a varied lineup of Active at Home guided workouts — the Warrior way! — on YouTube and Zoom.
+- Even though the Mort Harris Recreation and Fitness Center is now open for in-person exercise, it continues to offer a varied lineup of active-at-home guided workouts — the Warrior way! — on YouTube and Zoom.

 Work from home (and stay sane)

-- Take a look at these helpful tips from journalists in Asia who spent the past several weeks working from home.
+- Take a look at these helpful tips from journalists in Asia, who were among the first to begin working from home in response to the pandemic.

 - Find laughter where you can — faculty members will especially enjoy Missouri S&T Associate Professor Michael Bruening's online teaching survival ballad.

-- Zoom isn't just for lecturing.
+- Zoom isn't just for class anymore.
 Organize virtual gatherings with your colleagues and campus friends to trade stories and unwind at the end of the day.

 - Take some study space setup advice from our friends at Flinders University in South Australia.